 Age suitability

 You want to ensure that the camera you are buying is suitable for your child's age.
-There's no point buying a camera with complicated features that your child will struggle with.
+There's no point buying one with complicated features that your child will struggle with.
+Cameras make great educational toys, as well as encouraging creativity and imagination, but the benefits could be lost if they are not age-appropriate and cause confusion.
+Also check that what you are buying isn't a toy camera that older children will get frustrated with too.

-Is it functional:
+Is it functional?

-One thing to double-check before buying a camera for your child is that the camera is actually functional.
+One thing to double-check before buying a camera for your child is that the camera is functional.
 Some cameras for kids do all the functions of a normal camera but don't actually save the pictures.
-This might be fine for younger children, but frustrating for children who want to see their photos.
+This might be fine for younger children, but annoying for children who want to see their photos.

-What extras are required:
+What extras are required?

 Will you need to buy a memory card?
 Do you need a protective case to keep it safe from accidental drops?
 When buying a camera, consider what the camera comes with and what you will need to buy for it.

 It's good to check the memory card the camera comes with.
 If it's a smaller memory, you might want to buy a card with bigger memory for it.
+Children can get quite snap-happy and might easily fill a small memory card quickly and become fed up if they can't carry on taking photos or videos.

 Is my child too young for a camera?